romanticdev/YoutubeAIHelper/LocalYoutubeAIHelper-Python/readme.md

 - **Generate discussion starters** from your existing YouTube streams, pulling in context from transcripts and real-time news.
 - **Host a live chatbot** to respond automatically in YouTube Live Chat.
 - **Perform real-time local transcription** of your microphone feed (for personal use, e.g., auto-creating transcripts from your microphone input).
+- **Generate thumbnails** automatically from video frames with customized text overlay.

 ## Key Features

 1. **Flexible Downloading**
    - Download YouTube videos and convert them to audio in `.ogg` format using `yt-dlp` and `ffmpeg`.
+   - Option to download full video for thumbnail generation by setting `download_video=true` in llm_config.txt

 2. **Local and Remote Transcription**
-   - Utilize the Whisper model via OpenAI’s API or Azure OpenAI’s Whisper deployment to convert audio to text.
+   - Utilize the Whisper model via OpenAI's API or Azure OpenAI's Whisper deployment to convert audio to text.
    - Handles long-duration audio by splitting it into manageable chunks.

 3. **Improved Transcripts**